Have you ever noticed how a tiny drip of water can do a tremendous amount of work over time?

 You can also check out my posts on budgeting.

 Also, I literally wrote the book on how to make a budget.
-It’s short, easy to understand, and it’s available on Amazon.
-I’m making the Kindle version available for less than half price for the next week.
+It's short, easy to understand, and it's available here.
+It's a very affordable investment that will save you a ton of money.

 Because if you're motivated to get started keeping track of your money, I want to make sure that no barrier stands in your way to getting everything you need to get started.

-I truly believe this little book will be the key that will get you moving down the right path.
+I truly believe this little book along with the free downloads and posts will be the key that will get you moving down the right path.

 So there you go.

-The best way to start changing your financial life is to make this small change now.
+The best way to plug your money leaks is to make this small change now.

 Don't put it off.